Autodesk-Forge/forge-bim360-assets.viewer/README.md

 ### Sample files

-Check the [Sample Files](/Sample Files) folder for the sample RVT file and sample data before running the app.
+Check the [SampleFiles](SampleFiles) folder for the sample RVT file and sample data before running the app.
 It includes the following:

 - **asset_rme_advanced_sample_project.rvt**: The sample Revit file includes assets with preset Revit shared parameters (`Asset ID`, `Asset Location`, and `Asset Category`) that can be used to initialize your BIM360 Assets demo project.